 Sarah Allgood (b.
 1830? d.
 1908)

-While we may speculate as to whether H. P. Lovecraft ever wrote to Eliza, we know that when he was 14 or 15 years old he wrote to his great-aunt Sarah for geneaological information, which the elder Allgood provided:
+While we may speculate as to whether H. P. Lovecraft ever wrote to Eliza, we know that when he was 14 or 15 years old, Howard wrote to his great-aunt Sarah for genealogical information, which the elder Allgood provided: